infotexture/dita-bootstrap.tables/README.md

 The generated HTML created by this software includes the following additional software components which are obtained under license:

-- Bootstrap tables – https://github.com/wenzhixin/bootstrap-table/ – **MIT license**
+- Bootstrap Table – https://github.com/wenzhixin/bootstrap-table/ – **MIT license**

-Within the documentation, where necessary, the texts describing the Bootstrap tables usage of each component have been copied directly from the [Bootstrap tables documentation](https://bootstraptabless.com/) however DITA markup is used throughout the examples describing how to implement these components correctly using `otherprops`.
-The text is therefore a derivative of "Bootstrap tables docs" by the Bootstrap tables team, and used under MIT.
+Within the documentation, where necessary, the texts describing the Bootstrap Table usage of each component have been copied directly from the [Bootstrap Table documentation](https://bootstraptabless.com/) however DITA markup is used throughout the examples describing how to implement these components correctly using `otherprops`.
+The text is therefore a derivative of "Bootstrap Table docs" by the Bootstrap Table team, and used under MIT.